ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 a single entity), and trust is established via product validations conducted by third-party testing labs against standardized security and functional requirements such as FIPS 140-3 or a given Common Criteria protection profile.
-A FIPS or CC certification provided by a testing lab would cenceptually count as an endorsement of the hardware platform in the RATS architecture, but they are often not digitally-signed artifacts, and are often conveyed out of band, sometimes via a website or even
+A FIPS or CC certification provided by a testing lab would conceptually count as an endorsement of the hardware platform in the RATS architecture, but they are often not digitally-signed artifacts, and are often conveyed out of band, sometimes via a website or even